9aia/thal/pm/BACKLOG.md

 ## Features

+- Implement basic analytics to track user engagement and app performance
 - Add language drawer containing UI language and translation settings
 - Set meta tags for each page
 - Message/AI rate in trial instead of time